allthingstalk/arduino-nbiot-sdk/readme.md

 ## Hardware

-This SDK has been tested to work with the following hardware
+This library has been developed for:

-- [Sodaq Mbili](http://support.sodaq.com/sodaq-one/sodaq-mbili-1284p/) with ublox NB-IoT bee
+* Sodaq Mbili
+* Sodaq UBEE (ublox SARA-N211 nb-iot radio)

 ## Installation